b-b-blueberry/SailorStyles/README.md

 ![Banner](https://i.imgur.com/mnLpY3B.png)
 ### – Sailor Moon Hairstyles, Clothing, and Kimono
 A Stardew Valley mod big on new custom content for character sprites.
-Clothing component also includes the logic for a new NPC shop.

 ![How to install](https://i.imgur.com/bwKQKF2.png)